jreina/eulers-method/README.md

 # Euler's Method
-A function to help estimate the a point-set solution to an ordinary differential equation.
+A function to help estimate the point-set solution to an ordinary differential equation.

 ## Why?
 Because this was easier than doing the WebWork problem by hand.